Am I ready to invest?

 If you're sure it's right for you, you can apply for an account online.
 You can either choose your funds now or later, so if you want to get set up, but take more time to consider your investments, you can.

 If you don’t select your funds now your money will be held in the cash account.
-Charges will be applied to money held in the cash account and if they are greater than the interest, then your fund value will decrease.
+We retain some of the interest earned on money held in the cash account.
+Remember, holding money in cash carries the risk that inflation will reduce its spending power over time.